lenaurman/my-first-testrepo/README.md

 ## Edditing the file

-Its amardown file in this rository.
+Its amardown file in this repository.